-In Lemmer, around 25 minutes' drive from Landgoed Lauswolt, is the Woudagemaal Pumping Station.
+In Lemmer, 25 minutes' drive from Landgoed Lauswolt, is the Wouda Steam Pumping Station.
 The Ir.
 D.F.
-Woudagemaal is the largest steam pumping station still in operation in the world.
-The Woudagemaal was opened in 1920 by Queen Wilhelmina and was tasked with pumping out surplus water from Friesland into the Zuiderzee, and later the IJsselmeer.
-It is still used today for this same purpose, several times a year.
-In 1998 the Woudagemaal was designated as one of the 10 UNESCO World Heritage Sights in the Netherlands.
+Wouda Pumping Station is the largest steam pumping station in the world that is still in operation.
+The Wouda Steam Pumping Station was opened in 1920 by Queen Wilhelmina and had the task of pumping excess water from Friesland into the Zuiderzee, and later the IJsselmeer.
+And it is still used for this purpose several times a year.
+Since 1998, the Woudaemaal has been one of the ten UNESCO World Heritage sites in the Netherlands.